-Are you looking for a place to connect with policymakers, faculty, and other students to discuss current events, politics, and international affairs?
+Are you interested in connecting with others to discuss current events, politics, and international affairs?
 If so, Pi Sigma Alpha is the place for you!
-Pi Sigma Alpha, also known as the National Political Science Honor Society, brings students together to foster critical thinking and an exchange of ideas on issues of government, public affairs, international studies, political philosophy, and public policy.
+Pi Sigma Alpha, also known as the National Political Science Honor Society, brings students together to foster critical thinking and an exchange of ideas on issues of government, public affairs, international studies, political philosophy, public policy, and activism.

 The purpose of Pi Sigma Alpha is to stimulate productive scholarship and intelligent interest in the subject of government, public affairs and service, political philosophy, and issues in public policy.